xiangyanfei212/ADAF-Ocean/README.md

 # Trained model weights

-Model weights can be accessed at Zenodo[url: ].
+Model weights can be accessed at Zenodo: [Model Weights Link](https://doi.org/10.5281/zenodo.17543316).

 # Usage

 ## Environments Installation

 To ensure a consistent computational environment, we provide a `environment.yaml` file that specifies all required dependencies.

-Create and activate the Conda Environment**:
+Create and activate the Conda Environment:
    Use the provided `environment.yaml` file to create the environment:
    ```bash
    conda env create -f environment.yaml